caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/01-lesson.md

 - Finally, review today's learning objectives.

-### Review Design Thinking: Testing Phase
+## SLIDES 1-5
+Review

+## SLIDE 6
+Review Steve Krug quote

+## SLIDE 7
+Review

+## SLIDE 8
 The testing phase is where designers get the opportunity to learn more about the user and get chances to refine their prototype—and even their problem statement.

-- **User testing** is the process of crafting a plan and observing potential users try out a version or prototype of your product.
+- **Usability testing** is the process of crafting a plan and observing potential users try out a version or prototype of your product.
 Testing includes recording and then analyzing the results.

 - While conducting tests, designers pay close attention to their prototype, the context, and the scenario in which they're testing.
 Additionally, designers observe how the user interacts with the prototype and collect feedback.
 By paying close attention, they can see where there are gaps and issues with their design.

-> :gem: **Designer Insight:** Collecting, sorting, and understanding data gathered during user research and usability testing is becoming an increasingly common task among UX practitioners—in fact, it’s becoming a critical UX skill.
+Collecting, sorting, and understanding data gathered during user research and usability testing is becoming an increasingly common task among UX practitioners—in fact, it’s becoming a critical UX skill.

-> :briefcase: **Employer Competitive Note:** As a UX/UI designer, knowing how to craft a guerrilla user testing plan is a key skill that is valuable to design teams.
+As a UX/UI designer, knowing how to craft a guerrilla user testing plan is a key skill that is valuable to design teams.
 Here's why:
 1. User testing is essential to validating if your solutions work with your users.
 2. Demonstrating you are willing and able to get feedback on your ideas is valuable.
 3. UX/UI hiring managers want to see that you are thorough with your design process, which must include user testing.

-Now, get ready to dive into introducing guerrilla testing in detail.

-## 2. Instructor Do: Guerrilla User Testing/Remote Moderated User Testing Process (20 min)

-> :pushpin: **Important Point:** The goal of this section is to define guerrilla user testing and discuss what's in a plan.
-This will prepare students for creating their own guerrilla user testing plan, which addresses today's first learning objective.

-Here you'll bring the testing phase to life for students.
-Explain the role of testing in designing successful products.
-Be sure to share a couple of quick personal anecdotes.
+## SLIDE 9
 ### What Is Guerrilla User Testing?

 Guerrilla user testing means gathering user feedback by taking a design or prototype into the public and asking people for their thoughts.